SocialGouv/kontinuous/docs/advanced/webhook.md

 ### using ArgoCD

-Here is a sample of an [ArgoCD ApplicationSet](https://argo-cd.readthedocs.io/en/stable/roadmap/#applicationset): [plugins/fabrique/samples/argocd/kontinuous-webhooks.yaml](https://github.com/socialgouv/kontinuous/blob/master/plugins/fabrique/samples/argocd/kontinuous-webhooks.yaml)
+Here is a sample of an [ArgoCD ApplicationSet](https://argo-cd.readthedocs.io/en/stable/roadmap/#applicationset): [plugins/fabrique/samples/argocd/kontinuous-webhooks.yaml](https://github.com/SocialGouv/kontinuous/tree/master/boilerplates/infra-samples/argocd)

-#### configure webhook on repository
+## configure webhook on repository

+Get the deploy `KUBEWEBHOOK_TOKEN` and add it to your repository secrets.

 You should configure webhook event on push event on repository (from github, gitlab (should be tested), gitea (should be dev))

-## Github repository settings
+### Github repository settings

 In the github repository, go to **settings** -> **Webhooks** -> **Add webhook**

-in _Payload URL_ field put the endpoint: https://webhook-myproject.fabrique.social.gouv.fr/api/v1/oas/hooks/github?event=pushed
+in _Payload URL_ field put the endpoint: https://webhook-myproject.example.com/api/v1/oas/hooks/github?event=pushed

 In _Which events would you like to trigger this webhook?_ select "Just the push event".